 This is a good backup method to consider if other methods have not worked out -Bill of sale, bonded title, prior owner contact, etc.

-4. Sign an affidavit of ownership
+4. Sign an affidavit of ownership.

-5. Schedule a hearing date
+5. Schedule a hearing date.

-6. Present your documents to the court clerk
+6. Present your documents to the court clerk.

-7. Receive the summary judgment
+7. If approved, receive the summary judgment.

 This is an example of how most counties work the process.
 You can see links below of a few specific examples.